 The Department of Chemistry has a very active undergraduate research program.
 Research facilitates experiential learning and demonstrates the nature of science.
 Many of our students conduct research for three or more years and their work has resulted in publications.
 Check out the “Undergraduate Publications” list to see what UVA chemistry majors are researching.

 Students interested in Undergraduate Research have several options and resources to help them find and conduct research.
-To find a lab that you might be interested in working in go to “UVA Participating Faculty” or utilize the Medical School UNLEASH program.
+To find a lab that you might be interested in working in, utilize the Medical School UNLEASH program.